 If the pimple is not popping, don’t keep trying to force it.
 As Dr. Lee always says, Know when to pop, and when to stop.
 Step away from the magnifying mirror and try again the next day, if you must — but your pimple should heal on its own just fine.

 Once a pimple has been popped, keep the area clean and let it heal properly to avoid scarring.
 Apply a clean, cold washcloth against the area and dab on a pore-penetrating beta hydroxy acid product like SLMD Skincare Salicylic Acid Spot Treatment.
+You can also protect it with an acne patch like Salicylic Acid Piimple Patches.
 This will help soothe inflammation and inhibit further bacterial growth.

 Please: try to resist popping your pimples!
 It’s best to let them heal on their own.
 But if you can’t help yourself, just remember to use very clean hands and tools, and always be very gentle.
 Know when to pop, and when to stop!